24 Mar 5 Benefits of Joint Custody Agreements

 Parents who participate in a joint custody agreement get along better.
 Regardless of the situation of the divorce, infidelity, compulsive lying, etc.; children serve as common ground for communication and mutual interest.

 Most parents in joint custody arrangements recognize the importance of remaining cordial and working together.
 If parents are hostile, refuse to communicate and talk poorly about the other parent, the children pick up on this right away.
 Behaviors such as these can result in emotional conflict for the child as well as the anxiety of feeling like they have to choose between parents.
-Or, if a child feels as though he/she is the source of conflict and arguing, he/she may feel at fault for the discord, and even the divorce.
+Or, if a child feels as though he/she is the source of conflict and arguing, he/she may feel at fault for the discord and even the divorce.
 These types of situations are draining on children and lead to an unhealthy situation for all parties involved.
 Avoiding a hostile parent situation should be avoided as joint parenting works best when both parents can communicate.

 Parents who recognize that joint parenting is the best arrangement for their children are typically able to set aside their differences to work together and establish ground rules for parenting.
 This means identifying communication guidelines and sticking to them.
-Parents who communicate on a daily basis about their kids or at least regularly communicate, are better able to address daily issues that arise with their kids.
+Parents who communicate on a daily basis about their kids or at least regularly communicate are better able to address daily issues that arise with their kids.
 Putting on a unified front and working together to parent is the most effective way to address parenting issues that arise.
-Working towards a common goal, the children, has a unique way of aiding parents in communicating and avoiding conflict that many would assume to be common between divorced individuals.
+Working towards a common goal, the children, have a unique way of aiding parents in communicating and avoiding conflict that many would assume to be common between divorced individuals.

 Stronger Parental Relationships